Raspall: Playing areas

 The playing area is divided in two halves, called the "serving" and the "receiving" fields.
 Neither net nor line on the ground mark the boundary between the two areas.

 If played outdoors, the chosen street must be flat and straight, around 75 m long and 8 m wide.
 It doesn't matter much if there are some irregularities such as balconies, traffic signals, since they may be used as traps for tricky effects on the ball.
 The ends of the street are called the "fault lines", that is, if the ball bounces on the ground behind them the defending team loses the "quinze".
 Spectators may seat behind those "fault lines" or on one of the sidewalks.

 When played indoors in a trinquet (the most renowned is El Zurdo of Gandia), fans consider carefully where to sit.
-The most careful watch the game from the galleries and the bravest and pilota fans sit at the llotgeta.
-But most sit on the stairs.
-Since players don't want to throw the ball there, they feel safe.
+To watch the game from the galleries gives a layer of safety while to watch from llotgeta gets more exposure to collateral physical damage.
+While most sit on the stairs as players usually don't throw the ball there, they feel safe.